Dongwook-Thomas-Kim/Dongwook-Thomas-Kim.github.io/_pages/about.md

 ## About Me

 Hi.
-My name is Dongwook Kim, and I'm a Doctoral Candidate in Social Work at Arizona State University.
+My name is Dongwook Kim.
 My research interests primarily lie in the areas of behavioral health, particularly stigma reduction and resilience building in social work settings and within public health establishments in relation to HIV/AIDS.

-My dissertation, <strong>*Stigma Trajectories and the Social Ecology of Living with HIV: The Role of Generational Experience in Navigating Health and Information*</strong>, examines how HIV-related stigma shapes health information management, and how these pathways vary across the life course.
+My dissertation, <strong>*Stigma Trajectories and the Social Ecology of Living with HIV: Timing of Lives and Health Information Navigation Using Path Analysis*</strong>, examines how HIV-related stigma shapes health information management, and how these pathways vary across the life course.
 Grounded in a communication framework of information management (how people seek, manage, or avoid information to regulate uncertainty) and an intersectional health equity lens, my work traces the stigma dynamics that structure chronic illness management.